Constance Markievicz: Easter Rising

 As a member of the Citizen Army, Markievicz took part in the 1916 Easter Rising.
 She was deeply inspired by the founder of the ICA, James Connolly.
 Markievicz designed the Citizen Army uniform and composed its anthem, based on the tune of a Polish song.

 Markievicz fought in St Stephen's Green, where on the first morning —according to the only two pages surviving of the diary of an alleged witness — she shot a member of the Dublin Metropolitan Police, Constable Lahiff, who subsequently died of his injuries.
 Other accounts place her at City Hall when the policeman was shot, only arriving at Stephen's Green later.
-It was long thought that she was second in command to Michael Mallin, but in fact it was Christopher "Kit" Poole who held that position.
+It was long thought that she was second in command to Michael Mallin, but in fact it was Kit Poole who held that position.
 Markievicz supervised the setting-up of barricades on Easter Monday and was in the middle of the fighting all around Stephen's Green, wounding a British army sniper.
 Trenches were dug in the Green, sheltered by the front gate; however, after British machine gun and rifle fire from the rooftops of tall buildings on the north side of the Green including the Shelbourne Hotel, the Citizen Army troops withdrew to the Royal College of Surgeons on the west side of the Green.

 The Stephen's Green garrison held out for six days, ending the engagement when the British brought them Pearse's surrender order.
 The British officer, Captain (later Major) de Courcy Wheeler, who accepted their surrender was married to Markievicz's first cousin, Selina Maude Beresford Knox.